johnshelb/uabc-readme-gen/readme.md

 ![Proof of README Generator](doc/readme_gen_gif.gif "README Generator GIF")

+Please use the following link to view a test output of the application's function: [Generated README](src/README.md "README Test Output")

 Please use the following link to download the application demo video: [Application Demo](doc/readme_gen_mp4.mp4 "README Generator Video")